Traditional Indigenous Recipes

 Parmesan cheese

-Cut the squash lengthwise and take out the flesh (a melon ball scooper works well for this).
+Cut the squash lengthwise and take out flesh, leaving 1/4 in. of pulp inside to help the squash retain its shape (a melon ball scooper works well for this).

 Place the emptied zucchini skins in a baking pan (I use a glass pan).